orcutt989/twitter-statistics/README.md

 ## Docker

 1. Install Docker
+2. Get your consumer key and consumer secret from the [Twitter App Dashboard](https://developer.twitter.com/en/apps).
+(Details>>Keys and tokens)
-2. Store your Twitter consumer key as an environment variable named `KEY`.
+3. Store your Twitter consumer key as a local environment variable named `KEY`.

+   `export KEY='YOUR_CONSUMER_API_KEY'`

-3. Store your Twitter consumer secret as an environment variable named `SECRET`.
+4. Store your Twitter consumer secret as a local environment variable named `SECRET`.

+   `export SECRET='YOUR_CONSUMER_API_SECRET'`
-4. Clone this repo.
+5. Clone this repo.
-5. `cd` to the directory of the project
+6. `cd` to the directory of the project
-6. Run `docker-compose run banno`
+7. Run `docker-compose run banno`

 ## No Docker

 1. Install Python 3.7.4
+1. Get your app's consumer key and consumer secret from the [Twitter App Dashboard](https://developer.twitter.com/en/apps).
+(Details>>Keys and tokens)
-2. Store your Twitter consumer key as an environment variable named `KEY`.
+3. Store your Twitter consumer key as a local environment variable named `KEY`.

+   `export KEY='YOUR_CONSUMER_API_KEY'`

-3. Store your Twitter consumer secret as an environment variable named `SECRET`.
+4. Store your Twitter consumer secret as a local environment variable named `SECRET`.

+   `export SECRET='YOUR_CONSUMER_API_SECRET'`
 4. Clone this repo.
 5. `cd` to the directory of the project
 6. Execute the Python script with `python banno.py` and watch the console.